aswinbala005/rizeos-monorepo/README.md

     ```

 3.  **Database Setup:**
-    *   Ensure your local PostgreSQL instance is running.
+    *   Ensure your local PostgreSQL instance is running (with `pgvector` enabled) OR get your connection string from Neon.
-    *   Execute the SQL migration files located in `apps/api/migrations` to create the necessary tables and types.
+    *   Execute the SQL migration files located in `apps/api/migrations` to create the schema.

 4.  **Run the Monorepo:**
     ```bash